GFP (GNU Finance Planner)

 Cons

-• Limited user support and documentation
+• Limited user interface customization options

 Conclusion